Dennis the Menace (1986 TV series): DVD releases

-On March 18, 2008, Fox Home Entertainment released a select 7-episode DVD entitled Dennis the Menace: Trouble, Trouble Everywhere in Region 1.
+On March 18, 2008, 20th Century Fox Home Entertainment released a select 7-episode DVD entitled Dennis the Menace: Trouble, Trouble Everywhere in Region 1.
 This compilation includes the episodes Dennis in Venice, Mayan Mayhem, The Big Candied Apple, A Royal Pain, Dennis and the Kangaroo Cavalry, Dennis Plasters Pamplona and Black and Blue Hawaii.

-On March 18, 2014, Mill Creek Entertainment released Dennis the Menace – Volume One on DVD in Region 1.
+On March 18, 2014, Mill Creek Entertainment (under license from DHX Media) released Dennis the Menace – Volume One on DVD in Region 1.
 The 3-disc set contains the first 33 episodes of the series.
 On August 5, 2014, Mill Creek released Dennis the Menace - Lights!
 Camera!
 Menace!, which contains the remaining 32 episodes from the first season.

-In the UK the third series (1993) was released on a number of DVDs, each containing two classic episodes.
-These DVDs were also released in a box set and later re-released along with the 2002 special.

-On September 6, 2016, Mill Creek released Dennis the Menace- The Complete Series 1&2 on DVD in Region 1 for the very first time.
+On September 6, 2016, Mill Creek released Dennis the Menace- The Complete Series 1 & 2 on DVD in Region 1 for the very first time.
 The 9-disc set contains all 78 episodes of the 1986–1988 series, including the final 13 episodes which were previously unreleased.